-Salisbury University has been rewarded $200,000 to help combat the Eastern Shore’s opioid crisis.
+Salisbury University has been awarded $200,000 to help combat the Eastern Shore’s opioid crisis.

 The U.S. Department of Health and Human Services gifted the university a $200,000 federal grant.
-Their goal is to bring together regional agencies and their efforts to help overcome the growing crisis.
+Its goal is to bring together regional agencies and their efforts to help overcome the growing crisis.

 The grant will specifically be used to construct the Stepping Stones to Progress Consortium.
 The project will focus on seven rural high-risk counties on the Shore: Caroline, Dorchester, Talbot, Kent, Queen Anne’s, Somerset and Worcester Counties.

 SU Social Work Director Dr. Deborah Mathews believes the partnership will reduce opioid-related fatalities by educating the public.

 “We hope to help reduce opioid overdoses and deaths by creating a partnership that will strengthen our ability to address both prevention and treatment education,” Mathews said.